Lakens/open_peer_review/README.md

 ## For Royal Society Open Science articles:

-1) Run royal_society_open_science_create_txt.R.
-There is a section in the code that can be used to download all PDF reviews based on a list of the DOI's of all articles in Royal Society Open Science, which is stored in the folder royal_society_pdf_files (OS_pdf_list.txt).
-This script will cycle through the article pages and download the PDF file on each page.
-It will store each PDF file.

-Not all reviews in Royal Society Open Science are open.
-If they are not open, the downloaded PDF file will not be readable.
-The script "check_open_review_royal_society.R" checks if PDF files are readable and creates a list of reviews that are open and can be textmined (Article_ID_OS.txt in the royal_society_pdf_files folder).
-This list contains all the article ID's that are included in the final analysis.
+1) Run 'download_RSOS_pdf.R'.
+This will download the RSOS reviews using the scopus_export_rsos.csv, which contains a Scopus exported list of all articles in RSOS.

+For 7 papers, RSOS ISSN number articles actually have a rsob DOI in scopus, and these are indeed Open Biology.
+These are not downloaded (the script has a web addresss with rsos hard-coded so will return errors).
+For 5 articles the incorrect doi is included in Scopus, e.g., for http://dx.doi.org/10.1098/rsos.190279.
+These articles are also not downloaded.

+2) We now have a list of downloaded pdf file.
+However, some are corrupt and can not be opened, because the reviews are not open, but the download script still stored a PDF.
+Run 'check_corrupt_royal_society_open science.R' which tries to read each PDF.
+When succesful, it stored the ID in a list.
+This list is written as OS_pdf_list.txt, which thus contains all ID's of articles that have open peer review.

-The script then reads in all pdf files and transforms them to text files, which are also stored.
+3) Run royal_society_open_science_create_txt.R.
+The script reads in all pdf files in the OS_pdf_list.txt and transforms them to text files, which are also stored.
 In this text file text labels are added (so the txt files are not just the html text).
 The script adds:
 - label_version
 - label_recommendation
 - label_br (basic reporting)